neelsoumya/neelsoumya/README.md

 - 🌱 I am currently working on data science, computational biology, bioinformatics and machine learning

-- 📫 How to reach me and get more information on my work:
+- 📫 How to reach me and get more information on my work

      https://sites.google.com/site/neelsoumya